A Discrete Proof of The General Jordan-Schoenflies Theorem: Conclusion

 \section{Conclusion}

-In this paper, we give a complete proof of the general Jordan-Schoenflies Theorem.
-When we say that $M$ is a simply connected $k$-manifold (discrete or PL) that is homeomorphic to $k$-sphere, we mean that there is an efficient constructive method (a polynomial time algorithm in computational geometry) to decide whether $M$ is homeomorphic to a $k$-sphere.
+In this paper, we give a complete proof of the general Jordan-Schoenflies theorem.
+When we say that $M$ is a simply connected $k$-manifold (discrete or piecewise linear) that is also homeomorphic to the $k$-sphere, we mean that there is an efficient constructive method (a polynomial time algorithm in computational geometry) to decide whether $M$ is homeomorphic to a $k$-sphere.
+We prove the main result at the end of Section 5.